 A Note About Small Groups

 The Bible Foundations plan is best completed in a small group setting where study exercises can be discussed.
-Quizzes are provided periodically and may be reviewed by a class leader.
+Quizzes and tests are provided periodically and may be reviewed by a class leader.